cogmaster-stats/r-cogstats/slides/05-linmod.md

 Statistical models are sometimes misunderstood in epidemiology.
 Statistical models for data are never true.
 The question whether a model is true is irrelevant.
 A more appropriate question is whether we obtain the correct scientific conclusion if we pretend that the process under study behaves according to a particular statistical model.
 Scott Zeger (1991)

-> model comparisons • coding of categorical predictors • multiple comparisons • contrasts
+> model comparisons • coding of categorical predictors • contrasts • analysis of covariance

 ANOVA vs. regression
 ========================================================

-**ANOVA:** Explain variations observed on a numerical response variable by taking into account manipulated or fixed values (levels) of some factors.
+**ANOVA:** Explain variations observed on a numerical response variable by taking into account manipulated or fixed values (levels) for some factors.
 We may also assume random effects for the factors under study.

 **Regression:** Explain variations observed on a numerical response variable, or predict future values, based on a set of $k$ predictors (explanatory variables), which might be either numerical or categorical.